What You Need to Know About Switchboard Operator

 - Perform administrative tasks, such as accepting orders, scheduling appointments or meeting rooms, or sending and receiving faxes.

-What a Switchboard Operator Should Know
+Things a Switchboard Operator Should Know How to Do

 Below is a list of the skills most Switchboard Operators say are important on the job.